Here are the essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.

 If you prefer to read off a script when you’re filming, there’s the Video Teleprompter 3 ($16) for iPhone and the Oratory Teleprompter for Android.

-6. Editing Apps: Edit Your Videos Fast On Mobile
+6. Editing Apps: Edit Your Videos Fast On Your Phone

 Edit your videos fast directly on your smartphone whenever you can.